Payne-Desha House: History

 During the later years of his life, former Kentucky Governor Joseph Desha and his wife Margaret relocated to Georgetown.
 The couple first resided on East Main Street, then in 1841 moved to the property along Royal Spring Branch.
 Desha lived in the Payne-Desha House until his death on October 11, 1842.

 James Y. Kelly owned the property in the later part of the 19th century when extensive changes were made to the exterior of the house.
 Another longtime resident of the house was James R. Hamilton, who remodeled the structure in 1955 and 1975.

 Architecture

-Originally, the Payne-Desha House was built in the Federal style, and in the late 19th century the structure was updated to the then popular Italianate style.
+Originally, the Payne-Desha House was built in the Federal style.
+In the late 19th century it was updated to the then popular Italianate style.
 Additionally, the house underwent renovations in 1955 and 1975.

-As first built, the Payne-Desha house featured "an arch spanned central hall, a winding staircase, ash floors, sunburst design mantels, beaded and fluted woodwork, three basements, and a hipped roof" making the stone building one of the most intricate early stone structures in Scott County, Kentucky.
+As first built, the house featured "an arch spanned central hall, a winding staircase, ash floors, sunburst design mantels, beaded and fluted woodwork, three basements, and a hipped roof", making it one of the most intricate early stone structures in Scott County, Kentucky.

-The exterior of the house was altered in the late 19th century with the addition of Italianate style porches, hoodmolds, and roofbrackets.
+The exterior of the house was altered in the late 19th century with the addition of Italianate style porches, hood moulds, and roof brackets.